-We organize and facilitate innovation days and strategy events for corporates, with audiences between 25 and 250 managers.
+We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 If it's not mind-blowing, it's wasted time.

-During one day you want to inspire people, develop relevant business concepts for the company, and learn some new innovation tools along the way.
+Take just one day to inspire people, develop relevant business concepts for the company, and learn new innovation tools along the way.

-The driver to set up a large scale workshop could be very different depending on the company and context.
-Depending on this goal we would focus more on the training of new tools or the quality of the final business concepts.
+Your reason for setting up a large-scale workshop could be very different depending on your company and context.
+We will align with your goals by focusing on training with new tools or on the quality of the final business concepts.

 All information on this page is designed with large groups in mind (100+ participants).
-Most of the exercises can also be applied to small teams but in a slightly different format.
+However, most of these exercises can also be applied to small teams with a modified format.
 We’ve added as many tips as possible so you can use all the material at your own event.

-Inspiring your employees and/or co-creating innovative business concepts.
-In 1 day.
+Inspiring your employees.
+Co-creating innovative business concepts.
+All in 1 day.

 Goal: A selection of high-potentials will work together for 1 day to develop new entrepreneurial skills.
-Everyone learns new creativity & innovation tools by working on real strategy challenges of the organization.
+Everyone learns new creativity and innovation tools by working on real strategy challenges for the organization.

 Context: Such an innovation day is often initiated by the in-house academy or training department.
-We need to coordinate how the context aligns with other development programs.
+We need to coordinate the content with other development programs.

-Strategy & New Business development in the lead?
+Strategy and New Business development in the lead

-Goal: Bring skilled managers together to develop multiple innovative business concepts.
+Goal: Bring skilled managers together to develop an array of innovative business concepts.

-Context: Often this type of brainstorm day fits into a bigger innovation process.
-The outcome of this session can be transferred to the next stage of this program.
+Context: Often this type of brainstorm day fits into a larger innovation process.
+The products of this session can be transferred to the next stage of this program.

 INNOVATION day agenda

-An intensive 1-day deep dive into innovation and strategy.
+An intensive 1-day dive into innovation and strategy.

-During one day you want to inspire people, use this inspiration to develop relevant business concepts for the company and learn some new innovation tools along the way.
-Depending on the overall goal of this day the focus could shift to one of these 3 activities.
-Take the following schedule as an example.
+Take one day to inspire people, channel that inspiration into relevant new business concepts for the company, and learn new innovation tools along the way.
+The overall focus for the day could shift to any of these 3 activities depending on your goals for the day.
+Take the following schedule as an example of what’s possible.

-Total time needed: 7h, without catering, breaks & network moments.
+Total time needed: 7 hours, without catering, breaks, and network moments.

-- Never ever should an external person do the intro.
-We let a C-level person or innovation leader within the organization take the stage and thank people to invest their time in this one-day event.
+- Never ever let an external person do the intro for you.
+We let a C-level person or innovation leader within the organization take the stage and thank everyone for investing their time in this one-day event.

-- Potential topics to talk about: strategic challenges (corporate vs startups, new competitors, the speed of change,…), disruption and how to re-invent our own business, innovation culture, how the company supports innovation today & tomorrow, …
+- Potential topics to talk about: strategic challenges (such as corporations vs. startups, new competitors, the speed of change), disruption and how to re-invent your business, innovation culture, or how the company supports innovation today and tomorrow.

-Often participants fly in from different locations.
-Many of them don’t know each other so it’s crucial to have an energizer to get everyone talking.
-Combined with the introduction this part should set the mindset for the rest of the day.
-Depending on the location & context we use other exercises.
+Participants often fly in from different locations.
+Many of them don’t know each other, so it’s crucial to start with an energizer to get everyone talking.
+Combined with the introduction, this part should set the tone for the rest of the day.
+We use different exercises depending on the location and context.
 Check our warm-up examples below for some inspiration.

-- Time is limited but it is realistic to have 3 different rounds to generate +100 post-its per table.
+- Time is limited, but you can realistically have 3 rounds to generate 100+ sticky notes per table.

-- A combination of templates and tools will help people to step out of their comfort zone.
+- A combination of templates and tools will help people step out of their comfort zone.

 - To get the most valuable output we often ask participants to prepare themselves before they arrive at this session.
 Sometimes people bring 1 or more ideas on a given template.
-In other situations, we ask people to read several inspiring articles & cases.
-This is non-mandatory, but it helps to speed things up during the day.
+In other situations, we ask people to read several inspiring articles and case studies.
+This is not mandatory, but it helps speed things up during the day.

 - Emerging trends (B2B or B2C)